fiedsch/contao-components/README.md

 #### Data types

-withe the configuration file as above
+with the configuration file as above
 ```php
 $config->getEntry('data.messages');
 /*